 Whether you’ve suffered hair loss due to chemical burns or bald patches because of hair extensions, if your claim meets the criteria in place, you could be eligible to make a claim for hair loss compensation.

 One of our solicitors could help you make your claim on a No Win No Fee basis under a Conditional Fee Agreement (CFA).
-When claiming with a solicitor under this arrangement, you will not need to pay any upfront or ongoing fees to them for their services.
-Additionally, if your claim fails, you will not be required to pay them for the work they have done on your claim.
+When claiming with a solicitor under this arrangement, you will not need to pay any upfront or ongoing solicitor fees to them for their services.
+Additionally, if your claim fails, you will not be required to pay such fees for the work they have done on your claim.

 To find out if you could be eligible to claim with the help of one of our No Win No Fee solicitors, contact our team today using the details below.
 They can offer a free consultation, during which you can discuss the benefits of working with one of our solicitors and get more information on the claims process.